Corbett · North-West Highlands

 Beinn Dronaig — common questions

 - Beinn Dronaig is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 34km with 700m of ascent and takes most walkers 8-12 hours.
-Terrain: Exceptional estate track to Bendronaig Lodge — wide, well-graded, ideal for cycling.
+Underfoot: Exceptional estate track to Bendronaig Lodge — wide, well-graded, ideal for cycling.

 - Where do I park for Beinn Dronaig?